enesuzun2002/acer-nitro-5-an515-linux/README.md

    nmi_watchdog=0
    ```

-2. Copy the folder from "Wifi-Fixes" to enable power-saving for the Wi-Fi card.

-Please note that this project is meant to provide guidance and solutions for common issues faced by Acer Nitro 5 AN515-44 laptop users running Linux.
+Please note that this project is meant to provide guidance and solutions for common issues faced by Acer Nitro 5 (AN515) laptop users running Linux.
 It's important to back up your data and exercise caution when making system changes.

-Feel free to contribute to this project by submitting pull requests with additional fixes or improvements to benefit the Acer Nitro 5 AN515-44 Linux community.
+Feel free to contribute to this project by submitting pull requests with additional fixes or improvements to benefit the Acer Nitro 5 (AN515) Linux community.

+## TODO
+- Make the script cover all specific fixes in this repository
+- Add an uninstaller script